dennisdoomen/blog/_posts/2024/2024-01-07-github-vs-azdo.md

 ---

 title: "22 reasons to ditch Azure DevOps and switch to GitHub as soon as possible"
-excerpt: "I resent every day I have to work with AZDO.
-Not because of personal feelings, but because I've seen myself how it is holding back the teams I work with to collaborate more efficiently and commit code that has a high level of traceability."
+excerpt: "How Azure DevOps is holding back the teams I work with to collaborate efficiently and commit code that has a high level of traceability, and how GitHub fixes that"

 tags:
 - collaboration